tjfulle/matmodlab/source/intro/about.rst

 are

   * Matmodlab is a very small, special purpose, code.
-Thus, maintaining and adding new features to Matmodlab is very easy.
+Thus, maintaining and adding new features to Matmodlab is very easy;

-  * Simulations are not affected by irrelevant artifacts such as artificial viscosity or uncertainty in the handling of boundary conditions.
+  * simulations are not affected by irrelevant artifacts such as artificial viscosity or uncertainty in the handling of boundary conditions;

-  * It is straightforward to produce supplemental output for deep analysis of the results that would otherwise constitute an unnecessary overhead in a finite element code.
+  * it is straightforward to produce supplemental output for deep analysis of the results that would otherwise constitute an unnecessary overhead in a finite element code;

-  * Specific material benchmarks may be developed and automatically run quickly any time the model is changed.
+  * specific material benchmarks may be developed and automatically run quickly any time the model is changed; and

-  * Specific features of a material model may be exercised easily by the model developer by prescribing strains, strain rates, stresses, stress rates, and deformation gradients as functions of time.
+  * specific features of a material model may be exercised easily by the model developer by prescribing strains, strain rates, stresses, stress rates, and deformation gradients as functions of time.

 Why Python?
 ===========

 Python is an interpreted, high level object oriented language.
-It allows for writing programs rapidly and, because it is an interpreted language, does not require a compiling step.
+Programs can be written rapidly and, because it is an interpreted language, do not require a compiling step.
 While this might make programs written in python slower than those written in a compiled language, modern packages and computers make the speed up difference between python and a compiled language for single element problems almost insignificant.